ecalio07/enron/README.md

 **Deliver:** Contains the stable reproducible papers.

+**Environment:** Contains DOCKER version, an alternative way to reproduce the experiments without having to set up installation of tools by yourself.

+**Figures:** Contains image files imported and displayed by the main files.

 To reproduce this experiment, you will find the main file (last version of .ypnp) in this folder .
 The delivery file will contain all instructions, and it will be regarded as our reproducible paper.
 By papaer I mean not only the text, but data, code, and all resources required to make the experiments reproducible.

-**Environment:** Contains DOCKER version, an alternative way to reproduce the experiments without having to set up installation of tools by yourself.

 **Tools:** Contains the auxiliary commom .py files imported by main scripts embeded in the papers.